-COURSE DESCRIPTION: Windows Firewall Security Features, Introduction to Wireshark tool, Pretty Good Privacy (PGP), Intrusion Detection System, SSL Certificate, and TSL.
+Windows Firewall Security Features, Introduction to wireshark tool, Pretty Good Privacy (PGP), Intrusion Detection System, SSL Certificate, and TSL.

-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Apply the tools and techniques to ensure the information security and privacy for network applications. - CO2.
 Analyze SSL Certificate and encryption in web applications for security. - CO3.
 Analyze SSL and TLS protocols to secure TCP connections. - CO4.
 Implement IP Packet filtering for blocking in-bound packets. - CO5.
 Work independently or communicate effectively in oral and written forms.